-Fintech is in the forefront of progress.
+Fintech startups are in the forefront of progress.
 Being vibrant and innovative they are nimble and quick to adopt the latest in technological advancement.
-They are already at the forefront of adopting Blockchain, AI, Biometrics and Identity management.
+With fintech transforming banks, they are already at the forefront of adopting Blockchain, AI, Biometrics and Identity management.

 FinTech excels in improving efficiencies and reducing costs, enhancing security and making processes much simpler, resulting in better customer experience.
 Financial Services on the other hand have still to overcome the challenges of instilling innovation into their organisation.
-They are bogged down with complex regulations and governance issues.
+Due to fintech transforming banks, they are bogged down with complex regulations and governance issues.
 These processes not only distract management from their main business but can be very expensive costing the world’s largest banks up to SGD 5.2 billion per annum.

 Fintech and Banks

-Financial service incumbents have long adopted a strategy of closely monitoring Fintech and how they are changing the way business is done and hoping to respond.
+Financial service incumbents have long adopted a strategy of closely monitoring Fintech and how they are changing the way business is done.
 But most fail to respond appropriately.
-Some institutions are even rethinking whether their fundamental role as a provider of capital should evolve to being an enabler of financial services.
+With fintech transforming banks, some institutions are even rethinking whether their fundamental role as a provider of capital should evolve to being an enabler of financial services.

 Partnership between Fintech and Banks